 Balance Sheet

-The income statement, also called the profit and loss statement, compares what your association budgeted to what actually came in and went out during a given period, usually month-to-date and year-to-date.
+The income statement compares what your association budgeted to what actually came in and went out during a given period, typically month-to-date and year-to-date.
 The variance column is where the real insight lives.
-A line item that is running significantly over budget is a prompt for investigation.
-One that is running significantly under budget might mean work is being deferred, which does not make the cost go away.
+A line item running significantly over budget is a prompt for investigation.
+One running significantly under budget might mean work is being deferred, which does not make the cost go away.

 Cash flow answers a simple but critical question: does the HOA have enough cash right now to meet its obligations?
-An association can look fine on the income statement while running low on cash if dues are coming in slowly and vendor payments are due.
-This report is especially important to watch closely during budget transitions and ahead of large capital projects.
+An association can look fine on the income statement while running low on cash if assessment collection is slow and vendor payments are due.
+This report is especially important to watch ahead of large capital projects.

 The general ledger is the underlying record of every single transaction, posted in full detail.
-It is not the report most boards review monthly, but it is the source of truth behind every other report.
-When discrepancies come up or questions arise, this is where accountants and auditors go to trace the issue.
+It is the source of truth behind every other report.
+When discrepancies arise or audit questions come up, this is where accountants and auditors go to trace an issue back to its origin.
+A well-organized chart of accounts makes the general ledger readable; a poorly organized one makes it nearly impenetrable.

-Since HOA revenue depends almost entirely on homeowner dues, knowing who is current and who is not is operationally critical.
+Since HOA revenue depends almost entirely on homeowner assessments, knowing who is current and who is not is operationally critical.
 The delinquency report shows which units are behind, by how much, and for how long.
-Most governing documents spell out a collections timeline, including when late fees accrue, when accounts go to a collections attorney, and when liens are filed.
-For a full walkthrough of the collections process, see the guide on recovering delinquent HOA dues.
+Most governing documents spell out a collections timeline: when late fees accrue, when accounts go to a collections attorney, and when liens are filed on delinquent properties.
+For a full walkthrough of the assessment collection process and HOA lien procedures, see Effective Strategies for Recovering Delinquent HOA Dues.

 Bank reconciliation is the process of comparing your association's internal records to the actual bank statements, line by line, every month.
 It catches errors before they compound: uncashed checks, duplicate payments, missed deposits, and occasionally unauthorized activity.
 A board member who does not handle payments should review the reconciliation report each month.
-This simple habit is one of the most effective safeguards an association has.
+This single habit is one of the most effective safeguards an HOA has against both error and fraud.

 GAAP and the Regulatory Framework

-Generally Accepted Accounting Principles, established by the Financial Accounting Standards Board (FASB), set the standard for how financial statements should be prepared and presented.
-For HOAs, four core principles apply across all GAAP-compliant reporting:
+Generally Accepted Accounting Principles, established by the Financial Accounting Standards Board (FASB) under Accounting Standards Codification 972 (ASC 972), set the standard for how HOA financial statements should be prepared and presented.
+Four core GAAP principles apply across all compliant HOA reporting:

 • Regularity: all financial statements follow established GAAP rules consistently.